-Make an impact on students and schools by seeking a teaching job in New Orleans, one of the fastest improving regions in the country.
+Make an impact on students and schools by seeking a teaching job in New Orleans, one of the fastest-improving regions in the country.

 Teach For America’s Approach

-Corps members commit to teaching for two years, in the districts and schools most impacted by educational inequity.
-Corps members are full, salaried employees of local public schools, confronting both the challenges and joys of expanding opportunities for kids.
-Many opt to continue teaching after their two-year TFA commitment ends.
-During their time with TFA, corps members develop into strong classroom leaders who go beyond traditional expectations to advance students’ academic and personal growth, while helping to strengthen schools.
+TFA recruits outstanding leaders from all backgrounds and career sectors to become TFA “corps members.”
+Corps members commit to teaching for two years, where they are full, salaried employees of local public schools and confront both the challenges and joys of expanding opportunities for kids.
+Many choose to continue teaching after their two-year TFA commitment ends.

 In partnership with local nonprofit organizations and businesses in Greater New Orleans, corps members receive initial training, ongoing professional development, and access to an unparalleled resource and support network.